luther38/newsbot/README.md

 This source pulls information directly from the website pso2.com and collects the news for you.

-For the configuration of this source, see Example Template.
+For the configuration of this source, see the Example Template.

 ### Pokemon Go Hub

 This source monitors the RSS feed and collects the news posts for you.
 This will collect all information that has been posted on the RSS feed and send it.

-For the configuration of this source, see Example Template.
+For the configuration of this source, see the Example Template.

 ### Final Fantasy XIV

 This source pulls information directly from the main site.
 With this source you able to define what type of news is posted to your server.

-For the configuration of this source, see Example Template.
+For the configuration of this source, see the Example Template.

 ### Reddit